SoTrxII/summarizer/README.md

 All contributions are welcome!
 Please open issues or pull requests for any features, bug fixes, or improvements.

 You can use the provided devcontainer setup for a consistent development environment.

+### Limiations
+- The audio file size is currently limited to 500MB due to gRPC message size limits.
+This can be adjusted in `dapr_storage.py` if needed.